mcculloughembedded/blog/src/content/blog/prg-abstraction-is-everything.md

 angles.
 We don't have to consider the infinite number of points that make up the square.
-If we had to think of all the points that make up a square, we would be soon be mentally overloaded, even when considering simple shapes like squares.
+If we had to think of all the points that make up a square, we would soon be mentally overloaded, even when considering simple shapes like squares.

 It's not difficult to see how this concept can (and is!) extended to create